Arizona Window Washers : We’re Hiring!

 Sin #1: The Dish Soap Disaster

-The big culprit in making those glass windows so stubbornly streaked?
+However, the big culprit in making those glass windows so stubbornly streaked?
 Dish soap.
 It can have consequences on your window surface and leave awful water spots.

 Consider it this way: dish soap is intended specifically to break down food and oils, and it does it extremely effectively.
 However, that same ‘cleaning power’ ends up leaving its own residue on your glass—a thin film that is invisible at first but attracts all the dust and grime.
 It’s like a magnet for dirt!
 When that residue is combined with the mineral deposits often present in hard water (that’s Arizona for you), you have a cloudy, streaky mess.
 You’ll realize you’ve got clean windows, but in very short order you’ll see the problems.